currawong-project/libcw/notes.md

 ---
-Use 'interface' objects to intercept preset values so that the can be processed before being passed on to a the object that they represent.
+Use 'interface' objects to intercept preset values so that they can be processed before being passed on to a the object that they represent.